termux-play-store/termux-issues/README.md

 # termux-issues
-Issues for the Play Store build of Termux
+Issues for the Google Play build of Termux.

+If you have installed Termux from Google Play, please report issues [here](https://github.com/termux-play-store/termux-issues/issues/new) and nowhere else.